alfredodeza/trail-status-api/README.md

-# trail-status-api
+# Trail Status API
-A simple trail status API for SORBA Woodstock
+A simple trail status API for SORBA Woodstock to work with the Garmin App